Your Gut Bacteria Are Making You Old… And What to Do About It

 Gut bacteria and weight

-Being overweight increases your risk of death — that’s not a news flash.
-If you’re obese, you’re more likely to get diabetes, heart disease, and cancer (and that’s just the start of a long list of life-threatening illnesses).[8]
+Being overweight increases your risk dying early — that’s not a news flash.
+If you’re obese, you’re more likely to get diabetes or heart disease (and that’s just the start of a long list of life-threatening illnesses).[7]

-Staying within a healthy weight range will go a long way to keeping you young and alive for years to come.
+Staying within a healthy weight range will go a long way to keeping you healthy and alive for years to come.

 So what’s your gut bacteria got to do with weight?
 A lot, it turns out.
 Emerging research shows that obese people and thin people have different types of gut bacteria.[8]
 One study looked at 77 pairs of twins — one twin was obese, the other wasn’t — and found that the overweight twin had different gut bacteria, and less of a diverse mix, than the thinner twin.[9]